Nordica Santa Ana 98 Review

 There is not a very pronounced or consistent rebound on this ski.
 However, the confidence it inspired in our skiing made it feel playful, even if the Santa Ana 98 didn't exude this characteristic.

 The Santa Ana 98 is easy to turn and carve and is stable at high speeds and a crud-crusher.
-The knowledge that we could take this ski anywhere and feel surefooted gave us a certain joy.
+Knowing we could take this ski anywhere and feel surefooted gave us a certain joy.
 It is light enough to get airborne easily and is reassuring to land on afterward.

-We were impressed by the Nordica Santa Ana 98's agility in a mogul field for such a wide ski.
+For such a wide ski, we were impressed by the Santa Ana's agility in a mogul field.
 Despite feeling like it preferred making a longer turn, it seemed perfectly happy making quick and agile turns when our skiing involved bumps.

 Even some of our smallest testers enjoyed the Santa Ana in this terrain, commenting that it felt easy to bend, initiate a turn, and maneuver through the bumps.